 COLD BOX DESIGN and INSULATING FOR BETTER PERFORMANCE FOR BOAT REFRIGERATION

-by N. Bruce Nelson, Glacier Bay, Inc. Oakland, California, USA
+by N. Bruce Nelson, Glacier Corp, Inc. California, USA

 The box insulation you choose or inherit will affect several aspects of your boat refrigeration ice-box performance.
 Among these are the usable volume you will end up with, the heat load and corresponding energy use, how long you can expect the insulation to perform, and the cost.